HUPO-PSI/usi/CollectionIdentifiers.md

 # USI Collection Identifiers

-Universal Spectrum Identifier (USI) for Mass Spectrometry has as its second field a collection identifier.
+The Universal Spectrum Identifier (USI) for Mass Spectrometry has as its second field a collection identifier.
 The specification itself does not prescribe the complete list of allowable collection identifiers.
 Rather, the list is maintained here at GitHub and is extensible in an open manner without changing the specification.